Overview of amendments to the Liquor Act

 - Craft brewers can apply to sell their product at promotional events.

 - Networked ID scanners for venues that trade after 12 midnight within safe night precincts, unless the venue is operating under an exempt class of licence.

 This is preliminary information and we will continue to update this page.
-You can also subscribe to the Responsible Service Newsletter to receive updates from the Office of Liquor and Gaming Regulation (OLGR), including licensing and compliance requirements in-line with the Tackling Alcohol-Fuelled Violence Legislation Amendment Act 2016.
+You can also subscribe to the Inside Liquor and Gaming newsletter to receive updates from the Office of Liquor and Gaming Regulation (OLGR).